codex-academy/database-intro/steps/mysql.md

 Now use your database knowledge to:

-* create a data model for Nelisa's Spaza Shop
+* create a data model for Nelisa's Spaza Shop;
-* create a MySQL database this data model
+* create a MySQL database using this data model;
-* import the CSV files you have from Nelisa into the database
+* import the CSV files you have from Nelisa into the database;
-* change your web application to use the database
+* update your web application to use the database.